Coulomb crystallization of xenon highly charged ions in a laser-cooled Ca+ matrix

 In this work we have reported on a new system for the production, cooling and trapping of HCIs.
 We demonstrated the first use of laser cooled Ca$^+$ Coulomb crystals to sympathetically cool Xe HCIs.
 This led to the crystallization of Xe HCIs in the Ca$^+$ matrix.
 We have also implemented a method that enables us to accurately control the number of ions in the mixed-species Coulomb crystals.
 We have characterized our system and benchmarked it by measuring the axial normal modes of linear Xe$^{11+}$–Ca$^+$ linear crystals.
 Our results represent a step-change towards Xe-based HCI optical clocks and precision tests of fundamental physics.
 This is because of the availability of several candidate clock transitions at accessible wavelengths that can also be used as probes of fifth forces \cite{Kozlov2018RMP,Rehbehn2023PRL,Wilzewski2025}.
 Our system also enables the combination of the quantum control toolbox developed for Ca$^+$ in quantum information and frequency metrology with the largely unexplored potential of cold HCIs.
-Techniques such as ground-state cooling, sideband spectroscopy, and quantum logic with Ca$^+$ can now be applied to Xe HCIs \cite{Drewsen2015PhysicaB,Huang2011PRA,Gao2020NSR,Micke2020Nature,King2022Nature,king_algorithmic_2021}.
-Because the Ca$^+$ clock transition is well developed as a high accuracy optical standard, a co-trapped Ca$^+$–Xe$^{q+}$ system can realize two optical clocks in the same trap.
+Techniques such as ground-state cooling, sideband spectroscopy, and quantum logic with Ca$^+$ can now be applied to Xe HCIs \cite{Drewsen2015PhysicaB,Huang2011PRA,Gao2020NSR,Micke2020Nature,King2022Nature,king_algorithmic_2021}. \risp{In this respect, a near-term priority is to identify the most promising clock-transition candidate in Xe HCIs and to deploy the spectroscopy laser systems required to address the targeted transition, including frequency stabilization to an ultra-stable reference.
+In parallel, we will implement quantum logic spectroscopy using the co-trapped Ca$^+$ ion for state preparation and readout.
+We also aim to develop deterministic isotope selection and loading capabilities, for example via enriched xenon gas sources and/or by incorporating mass-selective filtering prior to trapping.} Because the Ca$^+$ clock transition is well developed as a high accuracy optical standard, a co-trapped Ca$^+$–Xe$^{q+}$ system can realize two optical clocks in the same trap.
 Comparing their frequencies within a single Coulomb crystal suppresses many common mode environmental and trap induced shifts, potentially providing a substantial advantage in clock-clock comparison experiments.
 Finally, advanced schemes to realize mixed-species entangling gates \cite{tan2015multi,Bruzewicz2019npjQI} could be adapted to Ca$^+$–Xe$^{q+}$, exploiting the narrow optical transitions and the common axial modes studied here.

 \paragraph*{Acknowledgements} We acknowledge fruitful discussions with the members of the QSNET consortium, and David Lucas.
 We are grateful to Ted Forgan and Mingee Chung for their contribution in the early stages of the experiment, and to Xen Sergi, John Perrins, and Mark Wicks for the technical support.
 This work was supported by STFC and EPSRC under grants ST/Y00454X/1, ST/W006138/1, ST/T00603X/1, and ST/Y004418/1, by the European Partnership on Metrology, co-financed by the European Union’s Horizon Europe Research and Innovation Programme and by the Participating States, under grant number 23FUN03 HIOC; by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy—EXC-2123 QuantumFrontiers—390837967; and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 101019987, FunClocks).
 The project was supported by the Max-Planck Society, the Max-Planck–Riken–PTB–Center for Time, Constants and Fundamental Symmetries, the Helmholtz Association of German research Centres, and the Ministry of Science, Research and Culture of the State of Brandenburg within the Center for Quantum Technology and Applications (CQTA).